Comber Mere Walks

 To continue your walking in the area try the Whitchurch Canal Walk where you can enjoy a walk along the Llangollen Branch of the Shropshire Union Canal.

 Just to the north you can pick up the South Cheshire Way and follow it west to Marbury where you'll find Big Mere and Little Mere.
+The worthy village of Wrenbury is also on the route and worth a visit.
+The settlement is a conservation area with a number of historic properties including an early 16th century church overlooking the pretty village green.

 For more walking ideas in the area see the Cheshire Walks page.